wrance/federated-model-aggregation/README.md

 ### How to update the documentation:

-1. Either with an existing clone of `capitalone/federated-model-aggregation` or clone the `capitalone/federated-model-aggregation` reposotory to your local computer with the following command:
+1. Either with an existing clone of `capitalone/federated-model-aggregation` or clone the `capitalone/federated-model-aggregation` reposittory to your local computer with the following command:
 ```bash
 git clone https://github.com/capitalone/federated-model-aggregation.git
 ```